 What is Coffee’s pH Level?

-Acidity does not, however, refer to the pH level (degree of acidity) of the coffee, nor should it be confused with the character of sourness (an unpleasant, undesirable sharpness or over-fermented bitterness).
+Acidity as a flavor descriptor does not refer to the pH level (degree of acidity) of the coffee.
+It also shouldn’t be confused with the character of sourness (an unpleasant, undesirable sharpness or over-fermented bitterness).

 Black coffee generally lands around a pH of 4.5 (acidic, not basic) and milk has a pH of 6.5 (slightly more neutral).
 This means that adding milk to coffee makes it slightly less acidic by way of dilution. [source]